Particular/docs.particular.net/nservicebus/testing/index.md

 ### Example

+> [!NOTE]
-NOTE: Using `WriteTo` or `Level` set the provided parameters to the statically cached factory for the lifetime of the application domain.
+> Using `WriteTo` or `Level` set the provided parameters to the statically cached factory for the lifetime of the application domain.
 For isolation of logging in concurrent scenarios it is recommended to use `BeginScope` that was introduced in Version 7.2.

 The following code show how to verify that logging is performed by the message handler.